-The following table presents nonaccrual loans by classes of the loan portfolio as of December 31, 2015 and 2014:
+The following table presents nonaccrual loans by classes of the loan portfolio as of December 31, 2016 and 2015:

-2015 2014
+2016 2015

-Commercial ş - \$ 30,759
+Commercial \$ - \$ -

-Commercial real estate 1,942,315 2,068,257
+Commercial real estate 1,382,392 1,942,315

-Commercial, construction 181,500 227,150
+Commercial construction 70,241 181,500

-Home equity 183,912 260,445
+Home equity · - 183,912

 Consumer, other - -

-\$ 2,307,727 \$ 2,586,611
+\$ 1,452,633 \$ 2,307,727

 The Bank may grant a concession or modification for economic or legal reasons related to a borrower's financial condition that it would not otherwise consider resulting in a modified loan which is then identified as a troubled debt restructuring ("TDR").
 Concessions granted under a troubled debt restructuring generally involve a temporary reduction in interest rate, to a below market rate for a loan with similar credit risk, or an extension of a loan's stated maturity date.
 Loan modifications are intended to minimize the economic loss and to avoid foreclosure or repossession of the collateral.
-TDRs are considered impaired loans for purposes of calculating the Bank's allowance for loan losses.

 The Bank identifies loans for potential restructure primarily through direct communication with the borrower and evaluation of the borrower's financial statements, revenue projections, tax returns, and credit reports.
 Even if the borrower is not presently in default, management will consider the likelihood that cash flow shortages, adverse economic conditions, and negative trends may result in a payment default in the near future.
-There were no troubled debt restructurings that defaulted within twelve months of their restructuring during 2015.
-There was one troubled debt restructuring with a recorded investment of \$875,757 that subsequently defaulted in 2014.

-The following tables reflect information regarding the Bank's troubled debt restructurings for the years ended December 31, 2015 and 2014:
+The following tables present the Bank's troubled debt restructurings that occurred during the years ended December 31, 2016 and 2015:

-2015 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial Commercial real estate 4 1 \$ 1,626,931 182,074 \$ 1,626,931 182,074 2014 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial real estate 1 \$ 876,307 \$ 876,307
+2016 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial Commercial real estate 4 4 \$ 1,411,650 2,429,159 \$ 1,411,650 2,429,159 2015 Number of Contracts Pre- Modification Outstanding Recorded Investments Post- Modification Outstanding Recorded Investments Troubled debt restructurings: Commercial Commercial real estate 4 \$ 1,626,931 182,074 \$ 1,626,931 182,074